Mandel Postdoctoral Fellowships

 - List of publications

-- Statement of purpose – Please describe, in up to two pages, your academic research goals and intentions for the next couple of years.
+- Statement of purpose – Please describe, in up to two pages, your research goals for the next couple of years.
 In your statement, please explain, inter alia, the relationship of your project to your doctoral work and whether it is feasible to pursue it in Jerusalem.

-- Academic writing – Please upload an academic publication or writing sample, up to thirty pages long.
+- Academic writing – Please upload an academic publication or writing sample, up to thirty pages.

-- Two letters of recommendation – Please ask two scholars who know you and your work to send letters of recommendation according to the guidelines and instructions given on the online system.
+- Two letters of recommendation – Please ask two scholars who know you and your work to submit letters of recommendation, by the Sept.
+15 deadline, according to the guidelines and instructions supplied by the Scholarship System.

-Early in December 2017, shortlisted candidates from Israel and abroad will be invited to come to Jerusalem to be interviewed by the Center’s Academic Committee on Wednesday, February 21, 2018.
+During the third week of November 2019, shortlisted candidates from Israel and abroad will be invited to come to Jerusalem to be interviewed by the Center’s Academic Committee on Thursday, January 2, 2020.

 Any questions? firstname.lastname@example.org